-A. The tenured Member of each department shall be responsible for:

-1. Devising the department policy and procedures for attainment of tenure.
-This process may include the establishment of a subcommittee(s).

-2. Determining, as part of the policy and procedures, the criteria for attainment of tenure based in part on the following:

-a.
-Assigned professional responsibilities, such as teaching, advising, counseling, or librarianship;

-b.
-Professional development, such as research, scholarship, creative endeavors and/or consulting; and, c.
-Service, such as service on committees, service to the student body, service to the profession, and/or professionally-related community service.
+- A. The tenured Member of each department shall be responsible for: - 1.
+Devising the department policy and procedures for attainment of tenure.
+This process may include the establishment of a subcommittee(s). - 2.
+Determining, as part of the policy and procedures, the criteria for attainment of tenure based in part on the following: - a.
+Assigned professional responsibilities, such as teaching, advising, counseling, or librarianship; - b.
+Professional development, such as research, scholarship, creative endeavors and/or consulting; and,

-3. Establishing tenure review policy and procedures for: reviewing the applicant's material, providing for applicant's rebuttal, and evaluating the rebuttal and material.
-This review must occur prior to submission of the tenure review committee's final recommendations to the appropriate department head.

-4. Amending tenure review policy and procedures.

-B. Any proposed amendment(s) must be submitted to the department head by January 30.
-The department head shall forward the proposal and his/her recommendation to the dean by February 15.

-C. The dean shall forward the proposal and his/her recommendations to the provost/vice president for Academic Affairs who shall either accept or reject the proposed amendments by April 15.
-Failure by the provost/vice president for Academic Affairs to act upon the submitted amendments within the timeline given shall constitute disapproval thereof and the proposed amendment shall not be effective.

-D. The provost/vice president for Academic Affairs may impose amendments to the policies and procedures, at any time, only when such amendments are based upon the institutional necessity to conform with federal, state and/or local laws and/or regulations.
+- c.
+Service, such as service on committees, service to the student body, service to the profession, and/or professionally-related community service. - 3.
+Establishing tenure review policy and procedures for: reviewing the applicant's material, providing for applicant's rebuttal, and evaluating the rebuttal and material.
+This review must occur prior to submission of the tenure review committee's final recommendations to the appropriate department head. - 4.
+Amending tenure review policy and procedures. - B. Any proposed amendment(s) must be submitted to the department head by January 30.
+The department head shall forward the proposal and his/her recommendation to the dean by February 15. - C. The dean shall forward the proposal and his/her recommendations to the provost/vice president for Academic Affairs who shall either accept or reject the proposed amendments by April 15.
+Failure by the provost/vice president for Academic Affairs to act upon the submitted amendments within the timeline given shall constitute disapproval thereof and the proposed amendment shall not be effective. - D. The provost/vice president for Academic Affairs may impose amendments to the policies and procedures, at any time, only when such amendments are based upon the institutional necessity to conform with federal, state and/or local laws and/or regulations.
 Amendments imposed under this provision are subject to the grievance procedure of this Agreement as an FFA grievance and shall begin at 9.3.
-D. Step 4 of such procedure.

-E. Amendments to tenure review policies and procedures created under this Agreement shall apply only to those tenure applicants hired after formal implementation of the amendments.
+D. Step 4 of such procedure. - E. Amendments to tenure review policies and procedures created under this Agreement shall apply only to those tenure applicants hired after formal implementation of the amendments.
 Tenure applicants hired prior to the implementation of the amendments may elect to be reviewed by the newly implemented policies and procedures or the policy and procedures otherwise applicable pursuant to this Agreement.
-Selection of amended policy and procedures by a Member shall not extend his/her non-tenured period.

-F. Present Tenure Policies and Procedures will remain in effect until such time as amended in accordance with this Agreement.
+Selection of amended policy and procedures by a Member shall not extend his/her non-tenured period. - F. Present Tenure Policies and Procedures will remain in effect until such time as amended in accordance with this Agreement.

 3.4.
-Evaluation and Reappointment/Non-Reappointment of Non-Tenured Faculty tenured Member must apply for tenure no later than his/her fifth academic year.
+Evaluation and Reappointment/Non-Reappointment of Non-Tenured Faculty

+- A. Prior to the attainment of tenure, all Board-appointed Members shall be on a non-tenured appointment.
+Non-tenured appointments are renewable appointments of an academic year or twelve (12) months in length. - B. Except as otherwise provided in 3.2.C above, all new Members must serve a non-tenured period prior to applying for tenure.
+The non-tenured period shall commence with the first fall semester of a Member's non-tenure appointment.
+A nontenured Member must apply for tenure no later than his/her fifth academic year.
 Failure to apply for tenure consideration shall result in denial of tenure.
 A non-tenured Member with an initial academic rank of instructor or assistant professor may not apply for tenure prior to his/her fifth year.
 A non-tenured Member with an initial academic rank of associate professor may not apply for tenure prior to his/her fourth year.
-A non-tenured Member with an initial academic rank of her for tenure prior to his/her fourth year.
-A non-tenured Member with an initial academic rank of her for tenure prior to his/her fourth year.
+A non-tenured Member with an initial academic rank of professor may not apply for tenure prior to his/her third year.